A rotating knob form input with scaling, ticks, units and formatted output display.

 Value at lower limit of fader.
 Will interpret string values with recognised

-units, eg. "0dB"
+units, eg. "0dB" or "200Hz", or numbers.

 .max